gabeabeyie/gabeabeyie.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Welcome!
-I am a Ph.D. candidate in economics at the University of Tennessee, Knoxville.\\
+I am a Ph.D. candidate in economics at the University of Tennessee, Knoxville.

 My research focuses on applying machine learning methods to answer macroeconomic questions, with a particular emphasis on oil markets and the role of OPEC announcements in shaping oil price dynamics.

+In my job market paper, I analyze how OPEC announcements influence oil price changes by combining oil futures data with textual data from news articles.
+Using text-based features, I capture market expectations and reactions, allowing for a better understanding of the unanticipated changes in oil prices.

+I am on the 2024-25 academic job market.
 {style="text-align: justify;"}